cepalium/cepalium.github.io/_posts/2018-04-01-frankfurt.md

 ---
 layout: post
-title: Frankfurt
+title: Frankfurt am Main
 ---

-Frankfurt am Main is the first city of my journey in Germany.
-I was here 5 months for my bachelor thesis at Frankfurt University of Applied Sciences.
-It was in spring and summer of 2018.
-The sky was high and clear.
+Frankfurt is the first location in my Europe journey.
+I was there for my bachelor thesis, which was successul with tremendous support from supervisors and friends.
+Spring and summer of 2018, the sky was high and clear.

-Public transportation in Frankfurt is a gift with multiple options from train, tram, bus, and flight.
-Besides, Frankfurt is geographically central of Germany and Europe, which helps a lot in travelling.

-{% include image.html url="/assets/pics/frankfurt.jpg" description="A Glance of Frankfurt from Frankfurt Cathedral" %}

-Most important, my bachelor thesis was successully defended with the help of supportive supervisors and dear friends.

 Thank you, Frankfurt.

+{% include image.html url="/assets/pics/frankfurt.jpg" description="A Glance from Frankfurt Cathedral" %}